Mohanavadivel-git/caasworkshop/lessons/8-buildconfig.md

 ## Building a Container Image Using BuildConfigs

-In this lesson we will deploy a test `BuildConfig` and the `BuildConfig` for sample application.
+In this lesson we will deploy a test `BuildConfig` and the `BuildConfig` for the sample application.

 ---